 Diversity & Inclusion in Technical Operations

 Along the challenges faced last year related to COVID-19, firms also had to reflect on the need to create more diverse teams.
 The manufacturing sector in particular tends to lack diversity, and this will be a continued area of focus for many companies and executive leadership teams in the industry for the next several years.
 Diversity is a business-critical imperative, and teams that are more diverse perform better than their less diverse counterparts.
 Specialist recruiters can play an important part in helping to solve these challenges.
 Recruiters can advise on best practices and work with clients on their initiatives to build more diverse teams.
 DSJ Global aims to be a long-term talent partner for our clients and are empathetic to the challenges they face both within their organizations and the wider world.

 The Hiring Landscape

-Overall, COVID 19 has affected the world of recruiting for Supply Chain and the landscape for hiring within companies, large and small.
+Overall, COVID-19 has affected the world of recruiting for Supply Chain and the landscape for hiring within companies, large and small.
 DSJ Global has helped clients to navigate this landscape in the best way possible, helping teams to adapt as circumstances have changed continuously.
-As we look ahead to 2021, hiring remains a key priority for Technical Operations teams, and DSJ Global will continue supporting clients in securing exceptional talent for their organizations.
+In 2021, hiring remains a key priority for Technical Operations teams, and DSJ Global will continue supporting clients in securing exceptional talent for their organizations.
 Get in touch to learn more about these industry trends, or to discuss hiring needs in the year ahead.